rebecapastl/book-club-2.0/README.md

 ## Description:

-The Book Club is a single-page website tha allows users to search for books available for trading or borrowing and write reviews on the books.
+The Book Club is a single-page website that allows users to search for books available for trading or borrowing and write reviews on the books.

 ## Requirements: